jrief/django-websocket-redis/docs/introduction.rst

 * The asynchronous I/O loop handling websockets can run
 	* inside Django with ``./manage.py runserver``, giving full debugging control.
 	* as a stand alone HTTP server, using uWSGI.
-	* using NGiNX as proxy in two decoupled loops, one for WSGI and one for websocket HTTP in front of two separate uWSGI workers.
+	* using NGiNX or Apache (>= 2.4) as proxy in two decoupled loops, one for WSGI and one for websocket HTTP in front of two separate uWSGI workers.
 * The whole Django API is available in this loop, provided that no blocking calls are made.
   Therefore the websocket code can access the Django configuration, the user and the session cache, etc.